If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Life can change forever at any moment.

-Ask yourself what’s the risk of you trying it?
+Maybe ask yourself, what’s the risk of you trying it?

-You only need to come once to try it out.
+[Me now answering…] You only need to come once to try it out.
 So, turning up once is all: costing you one hour of your time and £12.50.
 No further commitment than that.

 I guess that you probably don’t want to regret not making the time to have fun when you could have.
 Or at least, having tried.
 I certainly don’t.